dwwatson1/stock-analysis/README.md

 ![Year_Analysis_Button](https://github.com/dwwatson1/stock-analysis/blob/main/Resources/Year_Analysis_Button.PNG)

+![Year_Analysis](https://github.com/dwwatson1/stock-analysis/blob/main/Resources/Year_Analysis.PNG)

 Because I added another spcification in my code to start and stop a timer, as well as a message box displaying the total time it took to run it, a message box popped up after I ran it.

-![Year_Analysis](https://github.com/dwwatson1/stock-analysis/blob/main/Resources/Year_Analysis.PNG)

-To display the output neatly, I added a script bold the column headings, add commas to the **Total Daily Volume** column, and show only one decimnal place for the percentage of **Return**.
-I added a conditional formatting script to color the **Return** to show green for a positive return and red for a negative return.
-I assigned those two separate macros to buttons labeled **Add Coloring** and **Add Formatting**

 Code in script: